ualibweb/covid-counter/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
+You should see the `/public/index.html` output, which showcases the two components and has some additional details.
+If you haven't changed the URLs in the API file, you should at least be seeing the counts from the libraries dev database.
+If you click the buttons, the count won't actually update because you're not logged in to our wordpress site!

 Edit a component file in `src`, save it, and reload the page to see your changes.

 ### Code that is unique to UA Libraries